How Scholarships Work: A Complete Guide For Students

 • Artistic Scholarship: Colleges, universities, or organizations offer this scholarship to students who have exceptional talent or skill in a certain art form, such as music, dance, theater, or visual arts.
 The art form, the level, and the provider determine the amount and criteria of the Artistic Scholarship, but it usually requires an audition, a portfolio, or a performance.

-What Scholarships Do I Qualify For?
+What Scholarships Will I Qualify For?

 How Does A Scholarship Affect my other Student Aid?